The cradle of the ancient Kyiv Rus civilization Kyiv, today is the capital of Ukraine, the city with the history that spans over 1500 years.

-At the beginning of the 19th century the Contract House was built where landowners and merchants used to conclude contracts for purchase of goods, land, real estate.
+At the beginning of the 19th century the Contract House was built where landowners and merchants used to conclude contracts for purchasing the goods, land and real estate.
 It was also a cultural centre where Sarah Bernardt performed, France Liszt gave a recital.
 The contract fairs were frequented by Pushkin, Gogol, Shevchenko, Honore de Balzac.
-The latter liked our city and called it “Rome of the North”.
+Later it was called “Rome of the North”.

-Not far from St. Michael’s square is Sofiyska Square, Kyiv’s main square during Yaroslav the Wise’s reign in the 11th century.
-At present the square is the place of many significant events related to Ukraine’s independence.
-Not far is St. Sofia Cathedral, Kyiv’s oldest church to survive, named after St. Sofia Cathedral in Constantinople.
+Not far from St. Michael’s square is located Sofiyska Square, Kyiv’s main square during Yaroslav the Wise’s reign in the 11th century.
+Present time the square is the place of many significant events related to Ukraine’s independence.
+Not far from it, there is St. Sofia Cathedral, Kyiv’s oldest church to survive, named after St. Sofia Cathedral in Constantinople.
 Like Constantinople’s ours was also meant to glorify the wisdom of Christianity (“sophus” in Greek is “wisdom”).

-The Cathedral was not only a holy place of worship for Kyivans of that time but also the political and cultural centre of Kyiv Rus and it was there that foreign ambassadors were received, treaties were signed, the first school and library were founded.
-And it was also there that Yaroslav the Wise was buried.
-In 1934 the Cathedral became a museum, since 1990 it’s been an item of the UNESCO World Heritage List.
+The Cathedral was not only a holy place of worship for Kyivans of that time, but also the political and cultural centre of Kyiv Rus and it was the place where foreign ambassadors were received, treaties were signed, the first school and library were founded.
+That is the place where Yaroslav the Wise was buried.
+In 1934 the Cathedral became a museum, since 1990 it was included in the UNESCO World Heritage List.
 For almost 1,000 years the sacred mosaic image of Mary the Orans (Maria Oranta) on the Indestructible Altar Wall has protected Kyiv.
 Only in Italy in Ravenna there are mosaics comparable by beauty.

-Not far is the Golden Gate, the former main entrance into Kyiv, a two-tier fortified structure of the 11th cent., with the Church of Annunciation on top of the gate proper.
+Nearby is located the Golden Gate, the former main entrance into Kyiv, a two-tier fortified structure of the 11th cent., with the Church of Annunciation on top of the gate proper.
 The remnant of the Golden Gate is today inside the model of 1982.
 For music lovers to know it’s the famous Great Gate of Mussorgsky’s music piece Pictures at an Exhibition.